To make sure we are all on the same page, let me define benchmarking from our perspective.

-Benchmarking comes in all shapes and sizes with little to many steps.
-The complexity of supply chain management/logistics and shipping procurement call for a well thought out plan for tackling the process.
+Benchmarking comes in all shapes and sizes with little too many steps.
+The complexity of supply chain management/logistics and shipping procurement call for a well-thought-out plan for tackling the process.

 In general, the steps of the benchmarking process are as follows (with some variation in benchmarking process steps as companies adapt their own methodologies to meet their corporate needs).

 2. Define the benchmarking process/scope that will be undertaken.

 3. Isolate potential partners for comparison

 4. Identify possible data sources -where you will get your information.

 5. Collect your data.

 6. Isolate discrepancies in the data.